Signed Into Law

 Which agencies enforce HB2742?

-HB2742 is enforced by Local Taxing Units and County Tax Assessor-Collectors.
+HB2742 is enforced by County Tax Assessor-Collectors and Local Taxing Units.

 Q

-The compliance urgency for HB2742 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2742 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q